xtimk/log_ingestor/README.md

 For microservice comunication it's used the pub/sub pattern, with a message broker/queue.
 The message broker implementation is abstracted: for now the supported message brokers are `RabbitMQ` and `Kafka`, but this list can be relatively easily extended.

-All microservices expose the endpoint /metrics that can be polled by prometheus.
+All microservices expose the endpoint /metrics that can be polled by `prometheus`.
 In particular two metrics are exposed

  - `logingestor_main_service_in`: tracks the number of events entering the microservice
  - `logingestor_main_service_in`: tracks the number of events exiting the microservice